top of page

 Although I could've just redesigned the particular screens that were causing findability and usability issues in the design style of the existing onboarding flow, the client wanted me to redesign the entire onboarding flow.
 This was especially since the client no longer wanted to use photographs of his own body to demonstrate how users would measure each part of their body accurately.
 He was open to using illustrations instead.

-Delaying the Sign Up/Log On Screen and Onboarding Process to Make it Worthwhile to New Users to Start Entering their Body Measurements
+Delaying the Sign Up/Log On Screen and Onboarding Process

 In the existing onboarding flow, new users when they first open the mobile app are confronted with a sign up/log in screen.
 They are then asked to start making decisions about how they want their body measurements to be recorded and calculated.
 Next, they are prompted to start entering their body measurements.
 To new users, this possibly could be a lot to ask upfront, especially since it can be time consuming to measure one's body and then record it.
-It might be why some of these new users abandon the onboarding flow before entering a single body measurement.

 With the redesign, now new users can explore the rest of the app before tapping on the 'Enter Data' button on the home screen to start entering their body measurements.
 This effectively delays the onboarding process.